-Join Richard Harrington for an in-depth discussion in this video Using selection tools, part of Up and Running with Pixelmator.
+Join Richard Harrington for an in-depth discussion in this video Using selection tools, part of Learning Pixelmator (2014).

 We looked at them at a higher level earlier.
 Let me show you a few more options when it comes to the selection tools.
 To start, I'll use the rectangular marquee.
 You'll notice that this is pretty simple to then draw with.
 If I hold down the Shift key, it constrains the proportions.
 Once you have a selection, feel free to use the arrow keys on the keyboard to nudge it into place.
 Additionally, if the selection isn't big enough, you could right-click and choose transform selection.
 Now, you can easily scale that selection larger, and then nudge it back into place with the arrow keys.